albski/go-orchestrator/README.md

 ### Container Orchestration System

-This repo contains code of my journey with the book "Build an Orchestrator in Go"
+This repo contains the code developed during my journey with the book "Build an Orchestrator in Go".